Rillaton Barrow: Rillaton Gold Cup

-Most notably, the burial contained the Rillaton Gold Cup, a biconical gold vessel, about 90 mm high, (Note: 85 mm according to the British Museum website, 95 mm according to Needham et al.) with a handle attached with rivets.
+Most notably, the burial contained the Rillaton Gold Cup, a biconical gold vessel, around 9 cm high, (Note: 85 mm according to the British Museum website, 95 mm according to Needham et al.) with a handle attached with rivets.
 The cup resembles a late Neolithic (approx 2300 BC) ceramic beaker with corded decoration and until 2007 was thought to date to a much later period of c.
 1650-1400 BC.
-In 2001 the similar Ringlemere Cup was found which has a similar corded style termed grooved ware, though it was (and remains) crushed nearly flat.
+In 2001, the similar Ringlemere Cup was found which has a similar corded style termed grooved ware, though it was (and remains) crushed nearly flat.
 Subsequent theories that it might have been deposited as a votive offering have now been abandoned in favour of it being part of the original grave goods in the Ringlemere barrow.

-The cup shows an Aegean style and resembles similar finds from the Greek site of Mycenae, suggesting cultural and trading links with the Eastern Mediterranean.
+The cup shows an Aegean style and resembles similar finds from the Greek site of Mycenae, suggesting cultural and trading links with the Eastern Mediterranean Sea.
 The Rillaton Cup and the Pelynt Dagger are two artefacts that have been found in Cornwall that have been claimed to show contact with the Mycenaean world.
 However a 2006 study by Stuart Needham and others sees no reason to look so far afield for parallels, and locates them in a group with other "unstable" cups (round-bottomed and unable to stand up) in precious materials found in north-western Europe.
 They propose a date around 1700 BC for the Rillaton Cup, though it may have been buried a long time after it was made.
 In contrast, the Pelynt Dagger might actually be Mycenaean.

 After their discovery in 1837 the finds were sent as Duchy Treasure trove to King William IV, and remained in the royal household.
 (Note: Ian Richardson, Treasure Registrar for the Portable Antiquities Scheme has been quoted as saying "One of them – either King George IV[sic] or William IV – was rumoured to have used it to store cufflinks on their mantelpiece".
 Philip Payton related the story that after being lost for many years the cup turned up "in use by King George V as a receptacle for his collar studs!")
-After the death of King George V in 1936 the importance of the cup and associated dagger came to be appreciated, leading to their loan to the British Museum, where the cup remains on show next to the similar Ringlemere Cup, though still belonging to the Royal Collection.
+After the death of King George V in 1936, the importance of the cup and associated dagger came to be appreciated, leading to their loan to the British Museum, where the cup remains on show next to the similar Ringlemere Cup, though still belonging to the Royal Collection.
 The other objects found with the cup have now disappeared, and "no useful descriptions or depictions are known"; they might well have helped assess the date.
 A replica of the cup is in the Royal Cornwall Museum at Truro.

 A legend associated with the cup is that Rillaton is haunted by the spirit of a druid priest, who offers travellers a drink from an undrainable cup.
 One night a traveller threw the cup's contents at the ghost, and was later found dead in a ravine.